Representing multiples of $m$ in real quadratic fields as sums of squares: Abstract

 \section{Abstract}

 We study real quadratic fields $\Q(\sqrt{D})$ such that, for a given rational integer $m$, all $m$-multiples of totally positive integers are sums of squares.
 We prove quite sharp necessary and sufficient conditions for this to happen.
-Further, we give a fast algorithm that solves this question for specific $m$, $D$ and we give complete results for $m \leq 5000$.
+Further, we give a fast algorithm that verifies this property for specific $m$, $D$ and we give complete results for $m \leq 5000$.